garrandall/popular-music-data/tracks/shattered-the-rolling-stones.md

 Does it matter?

-Ahhh, look at me, I'm a shattered
+Ah, look at me, I'm a shattered
 I'm a shattered
 Look at me, I'm a shattered, yeah